 Please list your best, favorite, most interesting object that could be used as a unit of measure for one of the following: area, volume, or temperature.
 For your answer to be useful I require the object and its measure.
 The ideal object is unusual but relatable at the human scale. [more inside]

+Is there anything which will give a visible indication when the temperature is between 180-195deg C?
+Indicator needs to be multiple use, so reversible operation.
+Also needs to be passive.
+Strips would be ideal, but dont go hot enough.
 The only thing I can find is sodium which goes red around this temperature.
 This is not a particularly practical solution though!
 Is there anything produced for ovens, or industrial processes which I'm missing?